signalise-io/magento2-plugin/README.md

 ## Support

-Signalise PHP Client is made by [Ndottens](https://github.com/Ndottens).
+Signalise Plugin is made by [Ndottens](https://github.com/Ndottens).

 If you find a bug or want to submit an improvement, don't hesitate to create a merge request on Gitlab.